Apply for a promising innovative medicine (PIM) designation or scientific opinion for your medicine from MHRA.

 - measures in place to monitor and manage risk

-You need to make your EAMS scientific opinion submission by 1 of the dates below:
+You need to make your EAMS scientific opinion submission by one of the dates below:

 Periodic updates and renewals